wiblingen/DASH-UPRAVA/README.md

   issue (poor/inaccurate and taxing implementation, and can confuse power users that utilize my Instant Mode Manager, where the default cell is amber colored for paused modes [color is user-configurable].).
-  Instead, the *actual* network name is highlighted in red when there's a login issue (courtesy of `F1RMB`'s excellent code).
+  Instead, the *actual* network name is highlighted in red when there's a login issue.

 ## Notes about CSS, and custom CSS you may have previously applied